 A safe food is a food that produces either low or no anxiety for a sufferer.
 If you have a huge fear of chips and also hamburgers, instead of eating them together, try to pair each with something less anxiety-provoking.
 If a turkey sandwich is safe for you, eat the chips with a turkey sandwich.

 The goal is to learn to enjoy food for all the reasons one cannot in the midst of an eating disorder.

 Disclaimer: These are just examples and have nothing to do with the nutritional content of the food.
 All foods are good for you, remember.
 It’s all about balance.

 4. Make a list of positive affirmations to pair with your food challenge.

 Choose positive affirmations that you believe will help YOU the most when facing a fear food.
 You can also use colorful markers to make it more cheerful and positive when you look at it.
 Along with your combative phrase have this with you as well.
 Examples: “You deserve to be free.” or “This meal will not change me for the worse, but help make me better.”

-5. Eat your fear food with someone supportive.
+5. Eat your fear foods with someone supportive.

 Having someone there who can help you through the fear and anxiety is comforting whether it is a parent, friend, significant other, mentor, therapist or nutritionist.
-Solidarity can help keep you focused on the challenge at hand while also distracting you from the fear, as well.
+Solidarity can help keep you focused on the challenge at hand while also distracting you from the fear.